simon-ritchie/apysc/docs_src/source/graphics_draw_polygon.md

 <iframe src="static/graphics_draw_polygon_line_to_difference_1/index.html" width="250" height="150"></iframe>

-But there is a difference of whether the closing of the paths is necessary or not.
-This difference will be significant when you set the line style setting.
-The `line_to` interface will not close the paths from end coordinates to start coordinates.
+But there is a difference in whether closing the paths is necessary or not.
+This difference becomes significant when you set the line style setting.
+The `line_to` interface does not close the paths from end coordinates to start coordinates.

 ```py
 # runnable